 Welcome to the best BG3 Karlach Build For this BG3 Karlach Berserker Build we will be using the Berserker subclass, a powerful melee fighter who can go into a Frenzy to deal very high damage to enemies.

-Please visit our Best BG3 Builds overview page for more builds.
+Please visit our Best BG3 Builds overview page for more builds, or our Companion Builds if you want to know how to build your other party members.
 You can also find our Best BG3 Barbarian Build if you want to create a custom character.
 To get an overview of all classes please visit the BG3 Classes overview page.

 Our BG3 Karlach Build quickly grows in power as she levels up, becoming able to perform three attacks each turn by the time she hits Level 5.
 This allows her to reliably outperform many other characters in terms of raw damage output.
 The Karlach Berserker Build works for both PC and Console (PS5 and Xbox Series X/S).